Advising FAQs

 - How should I select my courses?

-Advisors within the University Division will help you select your courses if you are not a declared SPHS major.
-S106 and S108 (as mentioned above) are good places to start.
-Once you declare Speech and Hearing Sciences as your major, you will be in contact with the SPHS advisor who, with you, will design a course of study.
+Advisors within the University Division will help you select your courses if you are not a declared SLHS major.
+S104 (as mentioned above) is a good place to start.
+Once you declare Speech and Hearing Sciences as your major, you will be in contact with the SLHS advisor who, with you, will design a course of study.

 - How do I know if Speech and Hearing Sciences is right for me?

-If you enjoy one of our introductory classes, S106, S108, S111, E105 Can you hear me now? then you are likely to enjoy Speech and Hearing Sciences.
+If you enjoy one of our introductory classes, like S104, S111, or “What’s Special about Human Speech?”, then you are likely to enjoy Speech, Language and Hearing Sciences.
 You may also want to observe in the Speech-Language or Hearing Clinic to determine if a career as an audiologist or speech-language pathologist is a good choice for you.

 Indiana University offers many resources to help students choose their major.
 You might want to: